Pat Oliphant: Non-newspaper drawings

 Newspaper editorial cartoons were not Oliphant's only genre.
 In his early days in Australia, he produced a wide variety of newspaper illustrations.
-Later in his career, he created illustrations for numerous books, and his work, often in full color, was featured in the pages and on the covers of many magazines.
+Later in his career, he created illustrations for numerous books, and his work, often in full colour, was featured in the pages and on the covers of many magazines.
 For a time, he drew cartoons for Rolling Stone; this body of work was intended for a different audience than his newspaper cartoons and was often more graphic or intentionally offensive than his syndicated work.
 In the 1990s, he drew for a Northwest Airlines advertising campaign advocating the "open skies" policy concept.
-(Oliphant has flown privately and holds a pilot's certificate.)
+(Oliphant sometimes flew privately and held a pilot's certificate.)
 By the early 1980s, Oliphant had begun producing sculpture in addition to his editorial cartoons.
 In 1988, he started attending William Christenberry's figure drawing classes at the Corcoran School of Art.
 His work in various media has been featured in several exhibitions, most notably at the National Portrait Gallery.
-He has worked in pen and ink, oil, lithography, and other media.
+He worked in pen and ink, oil, lithography, and other media.

 Sculpture

 Oliphant began working in bronze in the early 1980s and produced a significant body of work throughout the remainder of his career.
 His bronze caricatures have been favorably compared with those of the nineteenth-century French caricaturist Honoré Daumier.
 Oliphant's bronzes often depict heads, busts, or full-figure portraits of major political figures, although he also sculpted animals, various human types, and compositions featuring multiple figures.
-His sculptures vary in scale, from a diminutive Jimmy Carter to a larger-than-life depiction of Angelina Eberly, an important figure in the famous Texas Archive War, which is located on the sidewalk along Congress Avenue in Austin, Texas, near the Capitol.
+His sculptures vary in scale, from a diminutive Jimmy Carter to a larger-than-life depiction of Angelina Eberly, an important figure in the Texas Archive War, which is located on the sidewalk along Congress Avenue in Austin, Texas, near the Capitol.